Hyflux: Legal issues

-On 17 November 2022, ex-CEO Olivia Lum, ex-CFO Cho Wee Peng and four other former board members were charged with violations of Singapore's Securities and Futures Act.
+On 17 November 2022, former CEO Olivia Lum, former CFO Cho Wee Peng and four other former board members were charged with violations of Singapore's Securities and Futures Act.

 On 12 March 2023, former independent director Lee Joo Hai, who had left Singapore, was arrested in Malaysia in a joint operation with the Royal Malaysia Police.
 He was subsequently charged with one count of violating the Securities and Futures Act.
 Lee faces a potential jail term of up to seven years, a fine of up to S$250,000, or both.

 On 5 May, Singapore's State Court added three additional charges against Lum, citing violations of the Companies Act related to an allegation that she failed to exercise diligence in the discharge of her duties as a director.
 Lum faces a potential jail term of up to two years, a maximum fine of S$150,000, or both.
 On 7 August, former independent director, Rajsekar Kuppuswami Mitta, pleaded guilty to a charge of neglect in relation to an announcement by the company to the SGX on 7 March 2011 and was fined $90,000.